What This Site Is (And Why It Exists)

 • Homeowners currently in a claim

-• Homeowners who feel like something is off but don’t know why
+• Homeowners who feel something is off but don’t know why

-It’s also for anyone who wants to understand how claims actually move.
+It is also used by anyone who wants to understand how insurance claims are actually evaluated and approved.

 Then use: